-We are currently conducting a number of research projects in the Addictions Lab @ KU and in collaboration with our colleagues at KU and other institutions.
+We are currently conducting a number of research projects in the KU BEAN Lab and in collaboration with our colleagues at the University of Kansas and other institutions.
 This list of projects is meant to be an overview of our studies.
 If you would like to learn more about a specific area, please contact Dr. Amlung by email.

 Exploring novel behavioral and neuromodulatory interventions for addictive disorders

 We are interested in leveraging our expertise in behavioral science to develop novel interventions for addictive disorders.
-For example, Herry Patel (a Master's student in the lab) recently completed his thesis project exploring the use of Episodic Future Thinking in a treatment-seeking sample of people with addictive disorders.
-We have also investigated the use of contingency management for promoting smoking cessation among people with schizophrenia who smoke cigarettes.
+For example, Herry Patel (a PhD student affiliated with the lab) conducted his thesis project exploring the use of Episodic Future Thinking in a treatment-seeking sample of people with addictive disorders.
+We have also investigated the use of contingency management for promoting smoking cessation among people with schizophrenia who also smoke cigarettes.

 This work also includes the use of novel neuromodulatory techniques.
 For example, we recently completed a pilot study in the Peter Boris Centre for Addictions Research investigating the effects of a type of non-invasive brain stimulation (transcranial direct current stimulation) on neurocognitive processes in addiction.
 Specifically, we are examining whether tDCS stimulation over prefrontal cortex regions impacts measures of risk-taking in people who use cannabis compared to non-users.